Builder Licensing (Online)

 [Online Recording] Do Online Recording courses have expirations?

 The course must be completed in full within one year of the initial enrollment date.
 Any requests for course extensions will incur a standard administrative fee of $50+GST.
-Course deferrals will provide students access to the course and final exam for one additional year.
+Course deferrals will provide students access to the course for one additional year.
 All requests for course extensions must be submitted via email to education@chbabc.org.

 [Online Recording] What is the Online Recording cancellation policy?